Durango Bill’s

 Ramanujan Sextuples

 The process of “N-way” solutions can be extended to numbers that can be formed by the sum of 2 cubes in 6 different ways.
-There are several known solutions, but the search run by Uwe Hollerbach confirms that “Taxicab(6)” is the result shown below.
+There are several known solutions, and the lowest of these is shown below.

 Taxicab(6) = 24153319581254312065344